 Optical biopsy (or endomicroscopy) is a real-time, minimally-invasive alternative to conventional histology, offering the prospect of faster and more accurate medical diagnostics and image-guided intervention.
 The idea is to acquire microscopy images of tissue in situ using a probe-based microscope.
 One way of doing this is to use a thin, flexible fibre imaging bundle to relay an image from the tissue to an external microscope.
 This avoids the need for any electronics or scanning systems to be built into the probe, allowing it to be thinner and less invasive, and allowing it to be passed down the narrow working channels of endoscopes.
 Nevertheless, fibre bundles do have their limitations, particularly in terms of the resolution and field-of-view of the microscope images.
 At Kent we are working on developing lower-cost and more capable endomicroscopes, with the aim of facilitating new applications, both in developed and low-resource settings.

 Needle Microscopes (EPSRC Project)

-In this project we are working on developing thinner endomicroscopes which can be used as needle probes – penetrating beneath the surface of the tissue.
+We are working on developing thinner endomicroscopes which can be used as needle probes – penetrating beneath the surface of the tissue.
 The current generation of needle probes, using fibre image bundles or gradient index lenses as image conduits, suffers from poor resolution and a low pixel count, limiting the range of potential applications.
 We are working on new techniques for imaging through ultra-narrow conduits, with the aim of improving the resolution and field-of-view of the images, while simultaneously reducing the outer diameter of the probe.
 This involves numerical simulations, designing, building and testing optical/electrical hardware and software, and developing clinical applications together with collaborators.

 Selected paper authored or co-authored by Michael Hughes on endomicroscopy: